hetzneronline/community-content/tutorials/deploy-elk-stack-with-docker/en.01.md

     - ./logstash.conf:/usr/share/logstash/pipeline/logstash.conf
 ```

-Setting up logstash is a bit more complicated, you need 1 additional configuration file, logstash.conf.
+Setting up Logstash is a bit more complicated; you need one additional configuration file, `logstash.conf`.
 Logstash works
 on something called a "pipeline".
 It’s a file explaining what Logstash should do (where do logs come from, how to
 analyse the logs where to send them).
 The pipeline will be in the file logstash.conf.
 This is one of the most basic pipelines you could have: